RunLLM/datahub/docs/how/search.md

 ## Customizing Search

-It is possible to completely customize search ranking, filtering, and queries using a search configuration yaml file.
+The new `search_by_filters` method allows for indexed queries using AND/OR filters, enhancing search capabilities.
+Additionally, it is possible to completely customize search ranking, filtering, and queries using a search configuration yaml file.
 This no-code solution provides the ability to extend, or replace, the Elasticsearch-based search functionality.
 The only limitation is that the information used in the query/ranking/filtering must be present in the entities' document, however this does include `customProperties`, `tags`, `terms`, `domain`, as well as many additional fields.